An automated data integration platform for interpreting genomic data and reporting treatment options in molecular tumor boards

-The MTB-Report Seminar Series is a joint event of all partners and members of the MTB-Report project.
+The MT-Seminar Series is a joint event of all partners and members of the MTB-Report project.
 Monthly, members of the different groups as well as invited speakers present their projects.

 Coordination/Contact: Dr. Jürgen Dönitz